All the Sun Princess Dining Options – So Many Choices, So Little Time

 The Eatery – Deck 9

-I did not get a chance to eat here, but the times I walked through I was immensely impressed at the huge amount of choices.
+I did not get a chance to eat here, but the times I walked through, I was immensely impressed by the huge number of choices.
 The food selections at the buffet were incredibly diverse.

 Beverage station in the Eatery on the Sun Princess